 - Nevertheless: vocalists who need bona fide voice therapy must seek the services of a licensed clinical speech-language pathologist, who are identified by these letters: SLP-CCC (speech-language pathology, certificate of clinical competence).

 Lynn Helding uses the term vocologist to designate her special training and qualifications which allow her to work with a variety of vocalists on a myriad of vocal problems, from singers with functional weaknesses to singers who have recovered from voice surgery and wish to transition from a post-therapy phase toward an optimal level of vocal activity.
+She is a team member at The USC Voice Center, Keck Medicine of USC.

 I use the term vocologist to designate my special education, training and qualifications which allow me to work with a variety of vocalists on a myriad of vocal problems, from simple overuse issues to those singers who are declared recovered from surgery or other medical procedures by their physicians and looking to transition from a post-therapy phase toward an optimal level of vocal activity.
 The word vocology is defined as: